StaceyMaor/StaceyMaor/README.md

 - 👋 Hi, I’m @StaceyMaor
 - 👀 I’m interested in learning how to help others organize their projects.
-- 🌱 I’m currently learning more about leadership.
+- 🌱 I’m currently learning more about strategy, delegation, and devops.
-- 💞️ I’m looking to collaborate on problem solving.
+- 💞️ I’m looking to collaborate on problem solving, improving efficiency, and driving effectiveness.
 - 📫 How to reach me: staceymaor@github.com

 <!---